×

 Transportation

 Students are responsible for securing transportation to and from clinical agencies.
 Clinical experiences are scheduled throughout the St. Louis metropolitan area, including Jefferson County and parts of Illinois.
-Students using public transportation must inform their Program Director and the Director of Clinical Operations.
+Students using public transportation should inform their Program Director and the Director of Clinical Operations.

 Essential Abilities